danutz0501/gamerhelpdesk/README.md

 # Internal
 ### It's just a simple package, a script, written in php for personal use.
-I just want a speeddial like and a internal "site" that I'm going to link to from obs for different scenes
+I just want a speeddial like and a internal "site" that I'm going to link to from obs for different scenes, and a tiny homepage for my docker services

 ***